 Our board of directors is responsible for the oversight of management and the strategy of our company and for establishing corporate policies.
 Our board of directors meets periodically during the year to review significant developments affecting us and to act on matters requiring the approval of our board of directors.
-Our board of directors met five times during our last fiscal year.
-The audit committee met four times during our last fiscal year, and our nominating and corporate governance committee met three times during our last fiscal year.
-During our last fiscal year, and our nominating and corporate governance committee met three times during our last fiscal year.
-During our last fiscal year, each director attended 75% or more of the aggregate of the meetings of our board of directors and of the committees on which he or she served during the period in which he or she served as a director.
-We encourage our directors and nominees for director to attend our Annual Meeting of stockholders.
-Six of our nine then-incumbent directors attended our annual meeting of stockholders held in 2021.
+Our independent directors met in executive sessions without the presence of management four times during our last fiscal year.
+Our board of directors met four times during our last fiscal year, and our nominating and corporate governance committee met seven times during our last fiscal year, During our last fiscal year, each director attended 75% or more aggregate meetings of our board of directors and of the committees on which he or she served during the period in which he or she served as a director.
+We encourage our directors and nominees for director to attend our annual meeting of stockholders.
+Seven of our nine then-incumbent directors attended our annual meeting of stockholders held in 2022.